dylatopia/servease-app/README.md

 ## Project Team

-Developed as a group project (SB-IPB): Business Analysis, Market Research, Product Development, Business Strategy, and Validation & Project Coordination roles.
+Developed as a University group project: Business Analysis, Market Research, Product Development, Business Strategy, and Validation & Project Coordination roles.

 ## What This Project Demonstrates